HathorNetwork/rfcs/text/0000-p2p-identity.md

 1. All fields must be presented in the payload;
 2. `app`, `network`, `genesis_short_hash`, and `settings_hash` values must be the same;

-If `settings_hash` is different in both peers, an ERROR command (with the expected settings) will be sent to the peer who sent the HELLO with the different `settings_hash` and the connection will be closed.
+If any validation fails, an ERROR command will be sent and the connection will be closed.

+In the case when the `settings_hash` is different, the ERROR command will have a payload, which is the expected settings.

 If all verifications are valid, the peer state moves to PEER-ID.